EswarKishore0203/IBM-Watson/README.md

 - Language tones

 Language tones (ID language_tone) describe a person's perceived writing style.
 A score of less than 0.5 indicates that the content offered little or no evidence of the tone.
     - Analytical: analytical	A person's reasoning and analytical attitude about things	[Intellectual, rational, systematic, emotionless, or impersonal]
     - Confident: confident	A person's degree of certainty	[Assured, collected, hopeful, or egotistical]
     - Tentative: tentative	A person's degree of inhibition	[Questionable, doubtful, or debatable]

 #### 3.8.4.
 Explain how Tone Analyzer service is different from the Natural Language Understanding - Sentiment Analysis and Emotion Insights service
 - NLU - Sentiment Analysis doesn't give you deep insight into authors personality/state.
-- NLU - Emotion Insights service is only part of functionality provided by Tone Analyzer.
+- Emotion Insights service is only part of functionality provided by Tone Analyzer.

 References:
 https://www.ibm.com/watson/developercloud/tone-analyzer/api/v3/